-The firmware file required to enable secure HTTP communication consists of two binary files, which will be generated separately first and combined later on.
-The binary files contain the customer configuration file with the HTTP(S) client configuration and the folder cert containing the CA, server and client certificates in DER format, named with the subject key identifier from within the certificates.
+This firmware file required to enable updates using HTTP(S) consists of two binary files, which will be generated separately first and combined later on.
+The binary files contain the customer configuration file and the folder structure cert/fwu containing the CA, server and client certificates in DER format, named with the subject key identifier from within the certificates.

-These are the detailed steps to generate the customer configuration binary file (if desired):
+These are the detailed steps to generate the customer configuration binary file:

-1. Amend the section [HTTP-CLIENT] according to your needs.
+1. Amend the section [FIRMWARE-UPDATE] according to your needs.